Although one of Europe’s lesser-known countries, Georgia is also one of its most captivating.Read more...

 Noah’s son Thargamos settled in the land of Japhet, somewhere between the Ararat and Caucasus mountains; the Georgians claim descent from him.
 Protohuman remains about 1.7 million years old and human remains about 200,000 years old have been found (at Dmanisi), as have Palaeolithic artefacts.

-Defensive towers were used for centuries across the country.
-Pictured: towers in the Tusheti Region © Leonid Mylnikov, Shutterstock
+Defensive towers such as these in the Tusheti region were used for centuries across the country © Leonid Mylnikov, Shutterstock

 During the 17th and 18th centuries Georgia was the subject of constant struggles between Russia and Turkey.
 By the late 19th century more than half of Georgia’s area was owned by Russia.
 After the Russian revolutions of 1917 Georgia briefly regained independence, but found itself the pawn of larger countries competing for access to the Caspian oil fields.
 In 1918 Transcaucasia (Georgia, Armenia and Azerbaijan) declared itself an independent federal state, but soon after, Georgia broke away, having been persuaded by Germany that it would provide protection against the Bolshevik threat.